What are you searching for?

 5. Out of sight, hopefully out of mind!

-• Firstly, try to leave as much junk as you can on the supermarket shelf….but if it does make it into your cupboards, it should be treated as sometimes food.
+• Firstly, try to leave as much junk as possible on the supermarket shelf….but if it does make it into your cupboards, it should be treated as sometimes food.

-• By keeping these types of foods out of sight and out of reach, you’re removing their temptation firstly to ask for it, and secondly it prevents them from grabbing it and munching on these foods when you’re not in the kitchen.
+• By keeping these types of foods out of sight and out of reach, you’re removing their temptation to ask for them and preventing them from grabbing them and munching on them when you’re not in the kitchen.

-• Snacking is important for younger children as their nutritional needs must be met for growth.
-Having lots of good options available will make it easier for your children to eat healthy throughout the day.
+• Snacking is essential for younger children as their nutritional needs must be met for growth.
+Many good options will make it easier for your children to eat healthy throughout the day.

-• Ideas such as fresh cut fruit, sliced vegetables with hummus or pesto, cubes of cheese, grainy crackers with peanut butter, nuts, yoghurt ice creams, homemade muffins or muesli biscuits, hard boiled eggs, tins of baked beans, baby corn, chopped cucumber in a balsamic and oil dressing (one of my daughter’s favourite).
+• Ideas include fresh-cut fruit, sliced vegetables with hummus or pesto, cubes of cheese, grainy crackers with peanut butter and nuts, yoghurt ice cream, homemade muffins or muesli biscuits, hard-boiled eggs, tins of baked beans, baby corn, and chopped cucumber in a balsamic and oil dressing (one of my daughter’s favourites).

-• Try to remain firm and make the everyday desert fruit or yoghurt based, rather than making ice cream “the norm”.
-Homemade ice blocks using milk or yoghurt blended with fruit is a brilliant option to regular ice cream.
+• Try to remain firm and make the everyday dessert fruit or yoghurt-based rather than making ice cream “the norm.”
+Homemade ice blocks using milk or yoghurt blended with fruit are a brilliant alternative to regular ice cream.

-• It’s very important for little ones to stay hydrated, so keeping cold water in the fridge (and keeping the sugary stuff) will help them to stay hydrated in a healthy way.
+• Little ones need to stay hydrated, so keeping cold water in the fridge (and keeping the sugary stuff) will help them to stay hydrated in a healthy way.

-• Water can be made fun and tastier by adding some fresh orange and lemon pieces, or adding some mint, strawberries and cucumber.
+• Water can be made fun and tastier by adding fresh orange and lemon pieces or mint, strawberries, and cucumber.

 Facebook